 Recording in Wiltshire

 The Wiltshire Rare Plant Register was produced in 2007 and provides a guide to some of the county’s rarer plants.
-It’s now out of print but you download it from the Rare Plant Registers page.
+It is usually stocked by Summerfield Books or you can click here to download it (warning – large file!).